Delicious Indian Chicken Curry Recipe with Coconut Milk

 It is always a success, and the pan is nearly always emptied, however much I make.

-It is also quite unusual to have a curry with no onions in the recipe, but it means my daughter has nothing to complain about!
+It is quite unusual to have a curry with no onions in the recipe, but it means my daughter has nothing to complain about!

 I hope you enjoy this curry as much as we do.
 Let us know how you get on in the comments section below!